 - Low white blood cell count (neutropenia) which is common and can sometimes be severe and lead to infections that can be life-threatening or cause death.
 Your healthcare provider should check your blood cell counts during treatment.
 If your white blood cell count is too low, your healthcare provider may need to lower your dose, give you a medicine to help prevent low blood cell count with future doses of Trodelvy, or in some cases may stop Trodelvy.
 Your healthcare provider may need to give you antibiotic medicines if you develop fever while your white blood cell count is low.
 Call your healthcare provider right away if you develop any of the following signs of infection: fever, chills, cough, shortness of breath, or burning or pain when you urinate.

 - Severe diarrhea.
 Diarrhea is common and can be severe.
+Severe diarrhea can lead to loss of too much body fluid (dehydration) and kidney problems.
 Your healthcare provider should monitor you for diarrhea and give you medicine as needed to help control it.
-If you lose too much body fluid (dehydration), your healthcare provider may need to give you fluids and electrolytes to replace body salts.
-If diarrhea happens later in your treatment, your healthcare provider may check you to see if it may be caused by an infection.
+If you lose too much body fluid, your healthcare provider may need to give you fluids and electrolytes to replace body salts.
+If you develop diarrhea during your treatment with Trodelvy, your healthcare provider should check to see if it may be caused by an infection.
 Your healthcare provider may decrease your dose or stop Trodelvy if your diarrhea is severe and cannot be controlled with anti-diarrheal medicines.

 - Call your healthcare provider right away the first time that you get diarrhea during treatment with Trodelvy; if you have black or bloody stools; if you have symptoms of dehydration, such as lightheadedness, dizziness, or faintness; if you are unable to take fluids by mouth due to nausea or vomiting; or if you are not able to get your diarrhea under control within 24 hours.